w3c/w3c-website-templates-bundle/docs/templates/tr.md

 Note that report titles and their maturity status is contained by `.tr-list__item__header` class.
 This is so that we can use flex-box to change their visual order. *Whenever you're changing the visual order, make sure the tab order remains predictable.*

-Maturity statues are contained in `span` elements with the following class, `.maturity-level`.
+Maturity statuses are contained in `span` elements with the following class, `.maturity-level`.
 Additionally, we use the following classes to further qualify statuses:

 - Standard: Add `.maturity-level--highlighted` (previously: Recommendation)
 - All standards which are in progress: only `.maturity-level`